lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

 The constructor just receives the `device` that will be used to create this buffer, its size, a parameter named `usage` which will state what this buffer should be used for and a bit mask.
 This last parameter is use to set the requested memory properties that the data associated to this buffer should use.
 We will review how these two last parameters are used later on.
+The class also defines an attribute named `mappedMemory` which is a handle that will be used when mapping the buffer memory so it can be accessed from our application (if the buffer is created with the appropriate flags to be accessible from the CPU).
 In order to create a Buffer we need to setup a structure named `VkBufferCreateInfo`, which defines the following attributes:

 - `sType`: It shall have the `VK_STRUCTURE_TYPE_BUFFER_CREATE_INFO` value.
 - `size`: The number of bytes that the buffer will hold.